 I want to say that I am a huge fan of Korg synthesizers.
 I also do really enjoy their digital pianos.
 I guess I just haven’t personally taken the liking as many keyboardists have in the industry to Korg.
 Found in 1962 in Japan, Korg began making the top of the line keyboards.

 The Korg Kronos is one of the biggest names in the keyboard workstation world.
 The Kronos is one of Korg’s staples and it is a big reason for their popularity growth in the last few years.

 Korg gives you a lot of different pre-sets and they also have nice speakers built-in.
 I currently own the Micro-Korg synthesizer and I have been using it for the last 10 years now in music.

 You will probably be surprised that I have Nord at 6.
 Keep in mind that I do still like Nord and I have played on the many of times.
-My problem with Nord overall is their price.
+My problem with Nord overall is its price.